jbossdemocentral/rhpam7-install-demo/README.md

 Follow install output instructions and log in to http://localhost:8080/business-central (u:pamAdmin / p:redhatdm1!)

 Enjoy the installed and configured Red Hat Process Automation Manager 7.
+If you need more help, see the [install video](https://youtu.be/x6U8CiPU9cU).

 Installing on OpenShift Container Platform (CodeReady Containers)